dolph/recipes/one-pot/roasted-chicken.md

 Skillet roasted chicken
 =======================

+> Crispy skin, and intense citrus and herb flavors.
+Recipe scales well with equipment.

 Preheat oven to 450 F, and place a skillet in the oven.

 > The chicken needs to be salted heavier than normal in order to stand up to